yongcongwang/blog/source/_posts/coding/Effective-Cpp.md

 - The strong guarantee can often be implemented via copy-and-swap, but the strong guarantee is not practical for all functions.
 - A function can usually offer a guarantee no stronger than the weakest guarantee of the functions it calls.

-# 30. Understand teh ins and outsss of inlining.
+# 30. Understand the ins and outs of inlining.
 - Limit most inlining to small, frequently called functions.
 This facilitates debugging and binary upgradability, minimizes potential code bloat, and maximizes the chances of greater program speed.
 - Don't declare fucntion template inline just because they appear in header files.